 New Relic's mobile monitoring for iOS gives you a comprehensive view of your app's performance.
 It works for iOS apps written using Objective-C, Swift, or both languages.
 For a general overview of mobile monitoring functionality, see Introduction to mobile monitoring.

 Before you install the iOS agent, review the compatibility and requirements.

 As part of the installation process, New Relic automatically generates an application token.
 This is a 40-character hexadecimal string for authenticating each mobile app that you monitor.

-There are two ways you can install the iOS agent:
+There are multiple ways you can install the iOS agent:

-- We recommend you install and configure the iOS agent using the CocoaPods installation method.
+- We recommend you install and configure the iOS agent using either Swift Package Manager (SPM) or CocoaPods method.

 - You can also manually install and configure the iOS agent by adding the New Relic framework to your app.

 Create and record custom events, interaction traces, and attributes to add details to your existing data and traces.

 To further investigate network request error rates and response times, query MobileRequest and MobileRequestError events.

-To view more information about crashes, create NRQL queries to review Insights charts related to crash data.
+To view more information about crashes, create NRQL queries related to crash data.

 Use the iOS SDK API to instrument parts of your code that are not instrumented by default.